profandyfield/discovr/README.md

 * **students**: I can't even remember what this data file contains.
 For details execute `?student`.
 * **superhero**: fictitious data about whether wearing different superhero costumes leads to more severe physical injuries.
 For details execute `?superhero`.
 * **supermodel**: fictitious data about supermodel salaries.
 For details execute `?supermodel`.
+* **switch**: Fictitious data relating to whether injuries from playing video console games can be mitigated by a warm up.`?switch`
 * **tablets**: fictitious data about predicting the desirability of computing tablets.
 For details execute `?tablets`.
 * **tea_15**: fictitious data based on real data about cognitive functioning and drinking tea.
 For details execute `?tea_makes_you_brainy_15`.
 * **tea_716**: fictitious data based on real data about cognitive functioning and drinking tea.
 For details execute `?tea_makes_you_brainy_716`.